kyscg/kyscg.github.io/_reads/2025books.md

 One more note: I find it super interesting that two consecutive Pulitzers were awarded for stories that heavily featured women being put in psychiatric institutions.

 - [Dua Lipa In Conversation With Hernan Diaz](https://www.youtube.com/watch?v=sRAKWYpOfcs): This is where I got the suggestion from, after watching Dua Lipa interview Ocean Vuong and Khaled Hosseini.
+Dua asks a very thoughtful question in this conversation that I thought of myself; about whether the Ida in Trust had any parallels to Ida Tarbell who wrote extensively about John.
+D. Rockefeller in her capacity as an investigative journalism.

 ---